JaredTMurray/Crowdfunding-ETL/README.md

 - 'cf_id'
 - 'name' and
 - 'email' as columns.

 The results are in input and output 58 from the above mentioned file.
 Finally for this deliverable, the backers_df Dataframe was exprted into [backer_info](https://github.com/JaredTMurray/Crowdfunding-ETL/blob/main/backer_info.csv) as an cvs file

-•	The alphanumeric "backer_id" string identification number is extracted without extra characters.
-•	The numeric "cf_id" string identification number is extracted without extra characters.
-•	The "name" string value is extracted without extra characters.
-(5 pt)
-•	The "email" string value is extracted without extra characters.
-(5 pt)
-•	A DataFrame is created with the following columns: "backer_id", "cf_id", "name", and "email".
-(5 pt)
-•	Each column in the DataFrame contains the appropriate data.
-(10 pt)

 ### Deliverable 2: Transform and Clean Data
 •	The "cf_id" column is converted to int64.
 (5 pt)